 2.)
 Use a polishing liquid – There are lots of people that say this works, but it didn’t remove my etch marks.

 How to Remove Stains From Marble

 The process of removing stubborn stains from marble is a bit more time consuming.
 You make (or buy) a poultice and let it sit on the marble.
 A poultice is a thick paste that rests on the marble for 24-48 hours which sucks the stain out of the marble.

 I tried two different pastes/poultices.
 One was made with banking soda and water and the other with flour and hydrogen peroxide.
 I have what I believe are hard water stains or rust stains around toilet base (I know gross right?).

 Here is the before and after.
 The hydrogen peroxide poultice didn’t make a difference (and I discovered after using it that I shouldn’t have).

 The second baking soda poultice did lighten up the stain.
 I’ve read that you might need to apply a poultice more than once, which I will try.
 I could see that the poultice had taken on the color of the stain, like it was sucking the stain out of the marble.

 Can I use Hydrogen Peroxide in Poultice?

 I read on many different blogs that you can use flour and hydrogen peroxide to make a poultice to spread on your marble.
-You cover the paste/poultice with plastic for 24-48 hours and then rub off.
+You cover the paste/poultice with plastic wrap for 24-48 hours and then rub off with a clean cloth.

 The bottom line with marble floors and countertops is that you should be careful what you clean them with.
 You might also have to learn to live with etch marks and imperfections.
 It’s part of the beauty of a natural stone.